HannaKoo/DiHuDi2024/README.md

-# DiHuDi2024
-### Diversity in Human Diversity 2024
+# Diversity in Human Diversity 2024
+### -- Space and place --
+#### Digital language studies, University of Turku

-## The second annual Diversity in Human Diversity minisymposium 2024 - Space and place in digital humanities research
+## The second annual Diversity in Human Diversity minisymposium 2024

+### Timetable:
+7th on November, University of Turku campus and Zoom Zoom details and information about lecture halls will be sent to participants after registration

 10:30 Registration desk opens
 ### 11:15 Opening words: Veronika Laippala

-### 11: 30-12:30 Session 1: Digital linguistics: methods and rhetorics
+### 11:30-12:30 Session 1: Digital linguistics: methods and rhetorics
 #### Chair: Veronika Laippala

 ## Olli Kuparinen (Academy Research Fellow), Tampere University